France marks trauma of history teacher's murder

 French president Emmanuel Macron also marked the political shock of the crime.

-He called it a "cowardly attack" and an "terrorist Islamist attack" against the French "republic and all its values", speaking outside Paty's school in a Paris suburb earlier on Friday.
+He called it a "cowardly attack" and a "terrorist Islamist attack" against the French "republic and all its values", speaking outside Paty's school in a Paris suburb on Friday.

 "This evening I want to say to teachers all over France, we we are with them, the whole nation is with them today and tomorrow.
 We must protect them, defend them," Macron said.